cherkavi/enterprise-architect-toolbox/ultralearning.md

   * [copy existing solution/idea](#exercises), but add your unique style
   * develop your unique style - it is your advantage

+### exercises
+* break up to the steps:
+  * implementation (practice)
+  * cognitive areas of knowledge (understanding)
+* find out difficult and cumbersome steps - practice them separately
+* copy of existing success stories/examples
+* have you stuck ?:
+  1. step back
+  2. learn
+  3. try again
+* in order not to give up - set up timer for 10 min

 ### focusing
 > breathing 4x4
 > breathing 30-30, 30-60, 30-90
+* you should devote/prepare:
+  * time in your calendar
+  * place for working on
+  * all tools
+* use what you learn in practice: pet-project or real task
 * procrastination ( how to overcome )
   * why do you procrastinating ?
     * any emotions ?
     * any pain points ?
-  * you should devote:
-    * time in your calendar
-    * place for working on
-    * all tools
   * start with first 5/10 min of the time ( apply pomodoro after )
   * patience, diligence
 * distractions